-All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
+All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
+This training takes place at induction and is regularly updated.
 In addition, all staff should receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
-Safeguarding is spoken about in briefings and de-briefs on a daily basis and relevant information is discussed with staff.